jmacost5/cpp-528-fall-2021-group-01/_posts/2021-11-13-ch03-predicting_change.md

 ![](../assets/img/2021-11-13-ch03-predicting_change_files/figure-gfm/scatter%20plot%201-1.png)<!-- -->

-There is skew . . .
+Many scatter plots are clustered to one side, do not produce a linear path, or have outliers.
+These plots indicate that the data is skewed.
+The data must be manipulated to create a model of better fit.

-Perform log transformations to get rid of varibale skew.
+To do this, perform log transformations to get rid of varibale skew.
 Compare the scatter plots again.

 ``` r